cloudbytestorage/touchstone/README.md

 # TOUCHSTONE

 - Best fit ways on automation
-- This is used to implement part of the automation requirements for ElastiStor OS
+- This is used to implement parts of the automation requirements for ElastiStor OS
 - ElastiStor OS is a FreeBSD OS with REST APIs that manage JAIL & ZFS

 ### Need for a Test Automation